yanisasri/cpsc-453-raytracing/README.md

 cd build
 ./453-skeleton
 ```

+<b>Note:</b> The window takes a minute to open after running ./453-skeleton.
+Please be patient!

 If you are having troubles with building (running cmake with the output dropdown / build button at the bottom toolbar), enter the following into the terminal:
 ```bash